cgojin/WebRTCDemo-iOS/README.md

 This XCode project has been imported the [AppRTCMobile](https://webrtc.googlesource.com/src/+/refs/heads/main/examples/objc/).
 If you want to create the Xcode project manually, please refer to the following steps.

-- Create a new Xcode project and stored in $HOME/work/
+- Create a new Xcode project and save to $HOME/work/
   - File -> New -> Project... -> iOS -> App
     - Product Name: WebRTCDemo-iOS
     - Language: Objective-C

 - Delete all files of WebRTCDemo-iOS group

+- Add Files to WebRTCDemo-iOS group
+  - Add ../webrtc/src/examples/objc/* to WebRTCDemo-iOS group
+    - Added folders: Create groups
-- Add ../webrtc/src/examples/objc/* to WebRTCDemo-iOS group, delete tests, mac of WebRTCDemo-iOS/AppRTCMobile group.
+    - Add to targets: WebRTCDemo-iOS

+  - Delete tests, mac of WebRTCDemo-iOS/AppRTCMobile group.

 - Configure targets
     - TARGETS -> WebRTCDemo-iOS -> Build Phases -> Copy Bundle Resources